chuckbergeron/chuckbergeron.github.io/_posts/2017-03-20-the-internet-effect.md

 shared_description: A super interesting thing happened to me the other day ...
 ---

 A super interesting thing happened the other day.
-I took a very simple action which was seen by hundreds of thousands of people, possibly millions.
+I took a very simple action which was seen by hundreds of thousands of people, possibly <strong>millions</strong>.

 I was browsing the ol' tweetstack and one jumped out that I thought was hilarious albeit super geeky.
 And their followup tweet just added to it.
 I had just woken up, was barely alive yet and thought "I wonder if <a href="http://reddit.com/r/programmerHumor/">/r/programmerhumor</a> would like this?".